twilio/video-quickstart-ios/README.md

 ##Running the app

 You should now be ready to rock!
-Run the app on your device (the simulator can't access a camera) and type in a username to invite in the first view.
-Hit the invite button.
+You can test the app out on either the device or simulator.
+If you want to utilize the actual live video, you'll need to use a device.
+Type in a username to invite in the first view and hit the invite button.
 If you typed in a valid name, you'll see their screen pop up in the view.
 Begin your video chatting adventure!

 ![screenshot of chat app](http://i.imgur.com/sqPwNTw.jpg)